lucasfurno/docs_en/changelog/index.md

 * Domain availability ** ns3.aziondns.org ** in the Intelligent DNS product extending our * Anycast * network.
 * Added graph of the metric  **Invocations** of the Edge Functions product, in interface Real-Time Metrics.
-* Added graph of the metric  **Standar Queries** of the Intelligent DNS product, in interface Real-Time Metrics.
+* Added graph of the metric  **Standard Queries** of the Intelligent DNS product, in interface Real-Time Metrics.
 * Bugfix timezone in the Real-Time Metrics.
 * Bugfix in SameSite Cookie with value "None".